GuidanceMantras/GuidanceMantras/README.md

 - Get good bath with hot water on shoulders and on back body before dinner in the evening
 - Maintain proper sleeping cycle at night. for an example, from 9:30 pm to 6:00 AM
 - Never ever sleep more than 15-20 minutes during day time
+- In old days, people used to sleep only with Fan sounds, so you can use fan always while sleeping. tower fan maybe
 - use noise cancelling headphone to avoid disturbance at night like below.
 SoundCore earbuds https://www.amazon.in/Soundcore-Earphones-Bluetooth-Compatible-Waterproof/dp/B099K5YT5V
 - ![Ear_buds pic](Earbuds_pic_optimized.png)